collective/collective.cover/docs/developer.rst

 Follow instructions in David Glick's `Using tiles to provide more flexible Plone layouts`_ to understand how to develop tiles, and how they work.

+Instead of inheriting from ``zope.interface.Interface``, the tile data interface class should inherit from ``collective.cover.tile.base.IPersistentCoverTile``

-Instead of inheriting from plone.tiles.PersistentTile, inherit from ``collective.cover.tile.base.PersistentCoverTile``.
+Instead of inheriting from ``plone.tiles.PersistentTile``, the tile must inherit from ``collective.cover.tile.base.PersistentCoverTile``.

 Register your tile on the registry using the "plone.app.tiles" record::